 Why choose a breast lift?

-Whether performed as a standalone procedure, or in conjunction with a breast augmentation, a breast lift can restore a perkier, firmer and more esthetically pleasing shape and positioning to sagging breasts.
+Whether performed as a standalone procedure, or in conjunction with a breast augmentation, a breast lift can restore a perkier, firmer and more aesthetically pleasing shape and position to sagging breasts.

 What does breast lift surgery involve?

 There are various types of breast lift, but all involve the removal of stretched skin that has lost elasticity, reshaping the breast tissue and improving the positioning of the nipple and areola.
 If the areolas have been stretched, this may also be addressed in order to give the breast a more natural and proportioned appearance.

 This type of lift is usually performed in conjunction with breast augmentation surgery and leaves just a single scar.
 If done as a standalone procedure, it is most suitable for correcting only mild sagging.

 In the donut lift, an incision is only made around the edge of the areola, making the scar much less noticeable.